 - The Skylight Cafe is the place to be while waiting for your next class at Center Campus.
 Located in the John Dimitry Student Center (P Building), the Skylight has a wide variety of menu items, including sandwiches, soups, and salads.
 Come and surf the Web, hang out with friends, or enjoy the game room.

 - The Mug is the place to get gourmet coffee blends, tea, hot chocolate, cold beverages, or a bite to eat.
 Located in the College's libraries, it's perfect for a leisurely break, to study, or to meet with friends.
 Food items include sandwiches, salads, pastries, and an array of cookies, chips, and snacks.

-Your Macomb OneCard serves as student photo ID, debit card for tuition and financial aid refunds, library card and much more.
+Your Macomb OneCard serves as student photo ID, library card and much more.

 Through Macomb Multicultural International Initiatives (MMII), we seek to increase awareness and understanding of different cultural contexts among staff, students and community.